php-guidelines/php-guidelines.github.io/index.md

 Rationale
 ---------

 Some people like tabs, some like spaces.
-The 30 % of PHP projects use tabs (among them some of PHP-FIG members).
+The 30 % of PHP projects use tabs (including some PHP-FIG member projects).
 We respect freedom of choice, especially when unsignificant whitespace can be converted automatically, for example using Git:

 ```